 Example 1.
-The first comparison illustrates the irrelevance of access to correlating devices, i.e., information which is "redundant" in the sense of Mertens and Zamir (1985).
-Examples such as this have been leading examples in the literature, see Dekel, Fudenberg, and Morris (2007), Ely and Peski (2006) and Liu (2014).
+The first comparison illustrates the irrelevance of access to correlating devices, i.e., information which is "redundant" in the sense of Mertens and Zamir [1985].
+Examples such as this have been leading examples in the literature, see Dekel et al. [2007], Ely and Peski [2006] and Liu [2015].
 Let S be a "null" information structure where each player has only one possible signal which is always observed.
-Let S' be given by where each player observes one of two signals, $t'0$ and $t'1$ ; the above tables describe the probabilities of different signal profiles, where player 1's signal corresponds to the row, player 2's signal corresponds to the column, the left and right hand tables correspond to the distribution of signal profiles in states $\theta_0$ and $\theta_1$ respectively, and the table entries correspond to the conditional probabilities of those signal profiles.